Outsourcing pricing models: hourly, fixed, dedicated, and managed

 What should I ask before signing an outsourcing contract?

-Ask about setup fees, minimum terms, replacement policy, SLA, reporting cadence, tool costs, data access, cancellation terms, and which SOPs or scorecards you keep if the relationship ends.
+Ask about setup fees, minimum terms, replacement policy, SLA, reporting rhythm, tool costs, data access, cancellation terms, and which SOPs or scorecards you keep if the relationship ends.

 Sources